HubRise/website/content/apps/lightspeed-restaurant/troubleshooting/en/ipad-disconnected-errors.md

 These errors can happen in the following cases:

-- There is no device available to receive orders.
+- No devices are available to process the orders.
-- The iPad is connected, but the app runs in the background, for example when the user is not on the Lightspeed app.
 - The iPad is switched off or not connected to the Internet.
+- Although The iPad is connected, the app is running in the background.
+For example, the user is not actively on the Lightspeed app.
 - Online ordering has not been enabled on the iPad.
 For more information, see [API Activation in the Tablet](/apps/lightspeed-restaurant/faqs/troubleshooting-failed-orders/#api-activation-in-the-tablet).